 - (a) A lawyer shall: - (3) keep the client reasonably informed about the status of the matter[.] - 109.
-Because the clear and convincing evidence supports that Respondent charged an unreasonable fee or an unreasonable amount for expenses in that he charged Ms. Robertson \$3,000.00 for his representation of her in her divorce proceeding and/or in her guardianship/conservatorship proceeding without ever filing a petition for divorce of a petition for guardianship/conservatorship on her behalf, and in that he charged Ms. Robertson \$225.00 in court costs for a divorce petition that was never filed, the HPS correctly found that Respondent violated Rule 1.5(a) of the Rules of Professional Conduct, as provided, supra.
+Because Respondent charged an unreasonable fee or an unreasonable amount for expenses in that he charged Ms. Robertson \$3,000.00 for his representation of her in her divorce proceeding and/or in her guardianship/conservatorship proceeding without ever filing a petition for divorce of a petition for guardianship/conservatorship on her behalf, and in that he charged Ms. Robertson \$225.00 in court costs for a divorce petition that was never filed, Respondent violated Rule 1.5(a) of the Rules of Professional Conduct, as provided, supra.